 - These ingredients give two glasses of this blender

-- Peel the garlic and cut the middle removing the heart
+- Peel the garlic and cut in half by removing the heart

-- Wash the tomatoes and remove the heart and behind the stem cut in half along
+- Wash the tomatoes and remove after the heart and stem cut in half along

-- Peel the red onion and cut half in two rooms
+- Peel the red onion and cut one half into two rooms

 - Wash and cut green pepper into two parts by removing the seeds

-- In a glass of the blender add half of the vegetables, a few ice, half the jar of oil, two tablespoons of vinegar, a teaspoon of salt and glass of water.
+- In a glass blender add half of the vegetables, a few ice cubes, half the jar of oil, two tablespoons of vinegar, a teaspoon of salt and water glass.

 - Cover and blend at top speed for about two or three minutes.